williantafsilva/BASH-environment-settings/README.md

 ## 5. Set up ThinLinc.

-1. Download and install ThinLinc in your local machine (https://www.cendio.com/thinlinc/download/).
+5.1.
+Download and install ThinLinc in your local machine (https://www.cendio.com/thinlinc/download/).
 If you have a MacBook, follow the instructions on https://www.cendio.com/resources/docs/tag/client_macos.html#installing-the-macos-client.

-	1.1. dskjfsa

-	1.2. jnkadf

-2. Open ThinLinc and type in your Dardel/PDC username and the server address to Dardel (**dardel-vnc.pdc.kth.se**).
+5.2.
+Open ThinLinc and type in your Dardel/PDC username and the server address to Dardel (**dardel-vnc.pdc.kth.se**).

-3. Go to **Advanced > Options > Security**, select **Public Key** as the **Authentication Method** and click **OK**.
+5.3.
+Go to **Advanced > Options > Security**, select **Public Key** as the **Authentication Method** and click **OK**.

-4. In **Key**, select your private SSH key file (used to log into Dardel/PDC).
+5.4.
+In **Key**, select your private SSH key file (used to log into Dardel/PDC).

-5. Click **Connect** and, if prompted a password, type in the password you used when you created you SSH key.
+5.5.
+Click **Connect** and, if prompted a password, type in the password you used when you created you SSH key.

-6. Now you have access to Dardel/PDC via ThinLinc.
+5.6.
+Now you have access to Dardel/PDC via ThinLinc.

 ## 6. Create important directories.